emberjs/rfcs/text/0000-router-service.md

 `recognize(url)`

-Takes a string URL (relative to the application's baseURL) and returns a `RouteInfo` for the leafmost route represented by the URL.
+Takes a string URL and returns a `RouteInfo` for the leafmost route represented by the URL.
 Returns `null` if the URL is not recognized.
+This method expects to receive the actual URL as seen by the browser _including_ the app's `rootURL`.

 Example: this feature can replace [this use of private API in ember-href-to](https://github.com/intercom/ember-href-to/blob/b8cf0699eec6a65570b05e4fc22b27d8cea49c42/app/instance-initializers/browser/ember-href-to.js#L34).

+### New Method: Recognize and load models

+`recognizeAndLoad(url)`

+Takes a string URL and returns a promise that resolves to a `RouteInfoWithAttributes` for the leafmost route represented by the URL.
+The promise rejects if the URL is not recognized or an unhandled exception is encountered.
+This method expects to receive the actual URL as seen by the browser _including_ the app's `rootURL`.

+### Improved Event Coverage

+Application-wide transition monitoring events belong on the Router service, not spread throughout the Route classes.
+That is the reason for the existing `willTransition` and `didTransition` hooks/events on the Router.
+But they are not sufficient to capture all the detail people need.
+See for example, https://github.com/nickiaconis/rfcs/blob/1bd98ec534441a38f62a48599ffa8a63551b785f/text/0000-transition-hooks-events.md

+I do not believe an additional event is needed, we just need to ensure that the existing two events fire at every appropriate time. `willTransition` should fire _whenever_ the destination route changes, and that includes redirects, error handling, and loading states.
+A long chain of redirects should cause a sequence of `willTransition` events and then a final `didTransition` event.

 ### New Properties